 Place the caret at the declaration of a symbol, for example, at the declaration of the method

-feeds, and press Ctrl+Shift+Alt+F7.
-You see the dialog box, where you can change the search options.
+food, and press Control+Alt+Shift+F7.
+You see the dialog, where you can change the search options.
 For example, you prefer to look for usages of a method in the open files, and open each search results in a new tab in the Find tool window:

 Click the button Find: PyCharm shows a new tab in the Find tool window, with the found usage of the method

 feeds.
 Double-click this entry (or use the arrow keys and Enter) - PyCharm opens the editor with the caret at the corresponding usage:

 In some cases, viewing usages in the Find tool window seems inconvenient.
 PyCharm provides an action that shows usages as a list.
 For example, let's see the usages of the class

 So place the caret at the class declaration, and then press Control+Alt+F7 (or choosefrom the main menu):